futoin/specs/draft/ftn6_iface_executor_concept.md

 1. ccm() - get reference to Invoker CCM, if any
 2. addIface( name, impl ) - add interface implementation
+    * name must be represented as FutoIn interface identifier and version, separated by colon ":"
     * impl is object derived from native interface or associative name for lazy loading
 3. process( request_info ) - do full cycle of request processing, including all security checks